techascent/tech.datatype/docs/02-base-concepts.md

 ## In Closing

-This is a quick walkthrough of the base functionality layers of the datatype system.
+This is a quick walkthrough of the base functionality of the datatype system.
 We haven't convered the tensor extensions and we haven't covered sparse in depth.
 We have, however, covered enough of the core concepts so as to allow for a fairly complete understanding barring the tensor extension.